kenvalley/naive_bayes_classifier/README.md

-# Training a Naive_Bayes_classifier to create a spam email filter
+In this project, a Naive_Bayes_classifier model is trained to filter spam emails